 Start your translation with the graphic user interface (GUI), preferably using Lokalize.
-First translate the files in
+First translate the files in the

-messages/kde-workspace.
+kxmlgui frameworks because its contents are spread over most KDE applications, providing the text of their standard menus.
+Then start translating the applications you most use :).
 You will find a thorough explanation of how to do this in the section on GUI translation.
 But it will not hurt to see the important steps being listed here as well:

 Download the template files in

-messages/frameworks.
+messages/$project$.
 You can do this for example using WebSVN and download the latest revision.)

 Save these files with the extension